Skip to Content

 A small tree fallen over a creek.

-There is obviously so, so much more that I could share about this situation, but I want to be respectful to Mr. FG and also to his family members, some of whom are faithful blog readers.
+There is obviously so, so much more that I could share about this situation, but I want to be respectful to everyone involved.

 How I’m doing